CS2613-WI24-FR01B/exploration-activity-1-BraydonArmstrong/README.md

 # 2. How does someone run your program?

-First make sure you install pygame, this can be done by running this command in terminal[link to website](https://www.pygame.org/news)
+First make sure you install pygame, this can be done by running this command in terminal [link to website](https://www.pygame.org/news)

     python -m pip install -U pygame==2.5.2 --user